A Numerical Proof of Shell Model Turbulence Closure

 Artificial Neural Networks are a class of complex nonlinear models that have been shown to satisfy, under some hypothesis, universal approximation theorems for arbitrary functions~\cite{uniapprox}.
 In the last decade they have obtained outstanding results in various fields~\cite{ml2}, also comprising fluid dynamics and turbulence modelling~\cite{mlturb1,mlturb2,repred}.
 We employ a Recurrent Neural Network (RNN) architecture~\cite{rnn}, which is particularly useful in the context of time series data since the input of the neural network is composed by a \textit{present} input term and by a \textit{state} (or memory) term, coming from a previous evaluation of the network.
 In particular, we use Long-Short Term Memory (LSTM) networks, which are a particular istance of recurrent neural networks that implement a gating mechanism in order to alleviate the problem of vanishing/exploding gradients during training~\cite{lstm}.

 Before explaining the functioning of the LSTM-LES model, described extensively in the supplementary materials, we highlight one of the main assumptions made in the definition of the SABRA shell model.
 This feature, crucial for our subgrid closure approach, is the locality in Fourier space of the convective term $C_n$, mimicking the Richardson energy cascade model~\cite{frisch}.
+The relevance of the locality hypothesis has been extensively discussed for example in~\cite{loc1,loc2}.
 This means that the convective term for the shell with index $n$ depends only on shells indexed by $\{ n-2, n-1, n, n+1, n+2\}$ (see Equation~\ref{sabra}).
 This implies that, after performing the subgrid cut at shell $N_{cut}$, the only shells for which $\frac{d u_n}{dt}$ remains undefined are $n=N_{cut}$ and $n=N_{cut}-1$, and that to compute the value of the derivative for those shells is necessary to model the values of $u_{N_{cut}+1}$ and $u_{N_{cut}+2}$.
-The subgrid closure modelling, performed by the Neural Network, consists then in the prediction of these two shells given the present and past state of the large scales:
+The subgrid closure modelling, performed by the Neural Network, consists then in the prediction of these two shells given the values of the large scales at the current timestep and the state of the LSTM, from the previous evaluation:

 We train our Neural Network in an a-priori fashion by asking for one-step pointwise prediction, without using the predicted value to advance to the next timestep (for more details on the training procedure, see the supplementary material).
 We opt for this approach because of the chaoticity of turbulence, reproduced by the SABRA shell model~\cite{shellrev}.
 Analogously, we test the network by confronting the LSTM-LES model and the FRM only in terms of statistical quantities such as distributions and statistical moments, avoiding meaningless computation of pointwise errors.